About Engagement Fellowships

 - enable Fellows to investigate and shape best practice in public engagement

-- raise the profile and prestige of public engagement in both the Fellow's field of work and the biomedical sciences more widely
+- raise the profile and prestige of public engagement both in the Fellow’s field of work and in the biomedical sciences more widely

 - project costs

 - training, where appropriate

 - access to office space and facilities at the Wellcome Trust for the duration of the Fellowship, as well as membership of the Wellcome Collection club, Henry’s